BS1125/CMAverse/README.md

 Stefanski LA, Cook JR. Simulation-extrapolation: the measurement error jackknife (1995).
 Journal of the American Statistical Association.
 90(432): 1247 - 56.

+Valeri L, Lin X, VanderWeele TJ.
+Mediation analysis when a continuous mediator is measured with error and the outcome follows a generalized linear model (2014).
+Statistics in medicine, 33(28): 4875–4890.